-While it is probably true that some people have been reduced to tears when reading Insight, this is not the experience of consolation that at least some people have attested to.
-That experience is closer to the first and last instances of consolation that St Ignatius speaks about: it is an increase of an interior joy, of hope, faith, and charity, and a love of God and of all else in God.
-This consolation is related to an illumination that Insight can effect: in fact this world is intelligible, things do hold together, we can make sense of the universe and of our lives, we can overcome the fragmentation of knowledge, we can make true judgments, we can make good decisions, we can transcend ourselves to what is and what is good.
+Well, while it is probably true that some people have been reduced to tears when reading Insight, this is not what my Jesuit friends were talking about.
+Their experience was closer to the first and last instances of consolation that St Ignatius speaks about: an increase of an interior joy, of hope, faith, and charity, and a love of God and of all else in God.
+This consolation is related to an illumination that Insight can effect: in fact this world is intelligible, things do hold together, we can make sense of the universe and of our lives, we can overcome the fragmentation of knowledge, we can make true judgments, we can make good decisions, we can transcend ourselves to what is and to what is good.
 And Insight brings us to this illumination not by constructing some new universal narrative or all-embracing theory but by helping us come to know ourselves, to know the dynamic structure that integrates our operations of experiencing, understanding, judging, and deciding.
 There is something about this conviction, this illumination, that is more than just intellectual satisfaction.
 There was for these Jesuits the sense that this is a philosophic worldview that is completely harmonious with their Ignatian heritage.
-As Hans Urs von Balthasar said about Aquinas's metaphysics, this philosophy too is completely harmonious with the biblical revelation of the glory of God.3 That is the reason for the consolation.
+As Hans Urs von Balthasar said about Aquinas's metaphysics, this philosophy too is completely harmonious with the biblical revelation of the glory of God.4 That is the reason for the consolation.
 Insight's scientific, sociopolitical, cognitional-theoretic, epistemological, metaphysical, and ethical positions are completely harmonious with the biblical revelation of the glory of God.
 Even though there is no treatment of anything that directly has to do with the biblical revelation of the glory of God until the final two chapters and the epilogue, still the book is written by a person who, while he is working 'from below upwards,' as it were, in the advance of a moving viewpoint, is from the beginning in love, with the love that this same person would later emphasize is God's own love for God and for everything else in God.
-He writes from that
+He writes from that stance.
+He is taken up in that from the beginning, and it shines through on every page.
+That is why readers of the book equipped to understand what Lonergan is saying can put the book down after

-2 The Text of the Spiritual Exercises of Saint Ignatius, trans.
-With a preface by Henry Keane, S.J.
-(London: Burns, Oates and Washbourne, 1952) §316.
+3 The Text of the Spiritual Exercises of Saint Ignatius, trans. with a preface by Henry Keane, S.J.
+(London: Burns, Oates and Washbourne, 1952) § 316.

-^{3 &#}x27;The metaphysics of Thomas is ... the philosophical reflection of the free glory of the living God of the Bible and in this way the interior completion of ancient (and thus human) philosophy.
+^{4 &#}x27;The metaphysics of Thomas is ... the philosophical reflection of the free glory of the living God of the Bible and in this way the interior completion of ancient (and thus human) philosophy.
 It is a celebration of the reality of the real, of that all-embracing mystery of being which surpasses the powers of human thought, a mystery pregnant with the very mystery of God, a mystery in which creatures have access to participation in the reality of God, a mystery which in its nothingness and non-subsistence is shot through with the light of the freedom of the creative principle of unfathomable love.'
 Hans Urs von Balthasar, The Glory of the Lord: A Theological Aesthetics, vol. 4: The Realm of Metaphysics in Antiquity, ed.
 John Riches (San Francisco: Ignatius Press, 1989) 406-407.